rschristopher/rschristopher.github.io/src/custody/creating-keys/dice-and-paper.md

  its binary representation, except 8, which in binary is "1000" and so this is just the lower 3-bits of 8 in binary.
-Because this maps perfectly into 3-bits, it is very easy to roll and record the entropy bits directly in binary.
+Because an 8-sided dice maps perfectly into 3-bits, it is very easy to roll and record the entropy bits directly in binary.